Hiking and hiking routes

 A long-distance hiking trail with two sections through the national park, from

-Röstånga in the southeast, via Skäralid (with visitor centre and season open restaurant) to Klåveröd in the northwest, with views over lake Odensjön (Röstånga) and Kopparhatten (Skäralid).
+Röstånga in the southeast, via Skäralid (with visitor centre) to Klåveröd in the northwest, with views over lake Odensjön (Röstånga) and Kopparhatten (Skäralid).

 You will walk through beech forest in varied terrain, passing croft houses, meadows and places of interest.

 You can take a detour to the viewpoint over Ugglerödsdalen valley or look at the remnants from the volcano Rallaté.
 The volcano was active 110 million years ago, and today all you will see are basalt columns.

 If you like, there are also some old tales of the area that might be of interest...